The Hideous Prince

 Clark/Celeste entered, their lacey top rustling around them in a feminine swirl.
 “Is that your statement?”
 They asked, rubbing their hand over my shaved head.
 “I like it.”

-It felt curiously strange as they played with my head, their hand teasing the little bit of fuzz that was attempting valiantly to grow back.
-Ms. Ann came rushing through the classroom door, and her dark eyes sparkled approvingly as she took in my appearance.
+I felt strangely detached as they played with my head, their hand teasing the little bit of fuzz that was attempting valiantly to grow back.
+Ms. Ann came rushing through the classroom door.
+She spotted my shaved head and her dark eyes sparkled her approval as she called for our attention.

 “Class,” she said, addressing us all.
 “Today, we are going to pick apart one of our own.”
 She walked to the easel and pulled off the paint-smattered cloth with one tug. “‘Freedom’ by our very own Gene.”